Blog

 So I asked Claude chat to prototype two versions: one with dots only (labels on hover), one with always-visible labels beside each dot.
 Two interactive widgets, side by side, right in the chat, so I could compare them before touching any code.
 I could click through them, try the interactions, get a feel for it.

-Two ChapterNav prototype variants side by side in Claude chat
+Screenshot of the two ChapterNav prototypes side by side inside Claude chat

 Two interactive prototypes, built and compared inside Claude chat before a single component was written.